American mink: Decline of wild mink

 Because of numerous incidents of domestic mink escaping from fur farms and establishing themselves in the wild, concern has arisen among conservationists of the possible repercussions such escapes may have on natural wild mink populations.
 Domestic mink are larger than wild mink, which may cause problems with the ecosystem when they escape.
 Minks are solitary, territorial animals and are intolerant of other minks.
 In times of overpopulation, they control their own numbers by either killing each other through direct conflict or by causing weaker minks to be driven from territory until starvation sets in.
 When hundreds or thousands of released domestic minks flood an ecosystem, it causes a great disturbance for the wild minks, resulting in the deaths of the majority of the released mink and many of the wild ones from starvation or injuries incurred while fighting over territory.
 When a domestic mink survives long enough to reproduce, it may cause problems for the wild mink populations.
 The adding of weaker domestic mink genes into wild mink populations is believed by some to have contributed to the decline of mink populations in Canada.

 A 2006 study in Denmark concluded, due to frequent escapes from existing mink farms, "Closing mink farms may result in a crash of the free-ranging population, or alternatively it may result in the establishment of a better-adapted, truly feral population that may ultimately outnumber the population that was present before farm closures."
 The study reported more information would be necessary to determine the outcome.
 Another Danish study reported a significant majority of the "wild" mink were mink which had escaped from fur farms.
 About 47% had escaped within two months, 31% had escaped prior to two months, and 21% "may or may not have been born in nature."
 The survival rate for recently released minks is reportedly lower than for wild minks, but if feral minks survive at least two months, their survival rate is the same as for wild minks.
 The authors suggest this is due to the rapid behavioural adaptation of the animals.

 Relationships with humans

 Disease

 The American mink and European mink have both been found to transmit SARS-CoV-2, the virus that causes COVID-19.

+Since the 1980s, Rocky Mountain Laboratories has used American mink for disease models.
+Mink are not found in China but are a SARS-CoV-2 transmission model.